Jon Wiederhorn

 On April 27, 1979, after various attempts to get Ozzy back on the team, Black Sabbath fired their lead singer.

-It was supposed to be a Tony Iommi solo album.
+It was supposed to be a Tony Iommi solo album, but came out under the Black Sabbath name.

 On Dec.
 8, 2004, Dimebag Darrell's life ended when he was shot by a gunman onstage during a Damageplan show in Columbus, Ohio.